restgames/battleship-client/README.md

 Use this tool when two mates have developed their own REST Service for playing Battleship and you want them to fight each other.

-There are 5 REST API methods to implement.
-For more information about the API, check the [API.md](/API.md).

 ## Rules

 The rules are the official ones from the Hasbro Board Game.
 You can find then here: [http://www.hasbro.com/common/instruct/Battleship.PDF]()